-Assistant Director of Clinical Training, Clinical and Social Sciences in Psychology
+Director of Clinical Training, Department of Psychology

 Broadly, Dr. Petrenko’s research focuses on the effects of prenatal alcohol exposure on child development.
 She is especially interested in the prevention of secondary conditions (e.g., mental health problems, school disruptions, substance use, delinquency) in individuals with fetal alcohol spectrum disorders (FASD).
 She is currently evaluating a preventive intervention called Families on Track for young children with FASD and their families.
 Related research interests also include developmental psychopathology, risk and protective factors, maltreatment, out-of-home care, and neuropsychology.